For degree, see Academic Preparation, below.

 - Set up an advisory committee in their junior year.

-- Inform the Pre-Professional Advisory Committee of the
+- Inform the Pre-Health Profession Advisory Committee of the application outcome.

 Where Mount Students Have Interned